oatzy/pokemon-tcg-pocket-sim/README.md

 ## Simulate Expansion

-The goal of this script is to estimate how long it would take to pull all cards is each expansion of Pokemon TCG Pocket.
+The goal of this script is to estimate how long it would take to pull all cards in each expansion of Pokemon TCG Pocket.

 This assumes opening packs until all the cards have been pulled at least once, or until we acquire enough pack points to buy the ones that haven't been pulled.
 Since you can only hold a maximum of 2,500 pack points, if we hit that number we buy the rarest remaining card then continue opening boosters.